-So far, Newsom has deflected reporters’ questions about the recall, saying simply that he’s focused on his job as governor — working to improve vaccine distribution, reopen schools and help small businesses.
+For months, Newsom deflected reporters’ questions about the recall, saying simply that he’s focused on his job as governor — working to improve vaccine distribution, reopen schools and help small businesses.

-But Democratic Party leaders are clearly worried that the recall campaign is gaining steam.
-Following the Jan.
-6 insurrection at the U.S. Capitol led by Trump loyalists, California Democrats held a press conference alleging links between the rioters and recall supporters, and calling the recall campaign a “California Coup.”
+An early attempt to push that message flopped in the aftermath of Trump loyalists’ Jan.
+6 insurrection at the U.S. Capitol.
+California Democrats held a press conference alleging links between the rioters and recall supporters, and calling the recall campaign a “California Coup.”
 Journalists immediately pointed out that a coup is an illegal seizure of power — while a recall is a democratic procedure enshrined in the California Constitution.

 Disaffected Democrats would have to support the recall in droves to make it successful in a state where just 24% of voters are registered Republicans and the GOP hasn’t won a statewide contest since 2006.
 Though they tend to vote for Democrats, roughly a quarter of California voters are not registered with either major party.
 So a key factor will be how much support Newsom hangs onto from liberal voters who don’t feel loyalty to him or the Democratic party.

 Newsom’s popularity skyrocketed early in the pandemic, with 63% of likely voters telling the Public Policy Institute of California that they approved of his job performance in May.
 Though his ratings have since dropped, Newsom remains far more popular than Gray Davis was at the same point in his recall campaign.